 Parents and other visitors are encouraged to visit District schools.
-To ensure the safety and welfare of students, that schoolwork is not disrupted and that visitors are properly directed to the areas in which they are interacted, all visitors must report to the office upon entering school to areas in which they are interested, all visitors must report to the office upon entering school property.
+To ensure the safety and welfare of students, that schoolwork is not disrupted and that visitors are properly directed to the areas in which they are interested, all visitors must report to the office upon entering school property.
 The principal will approve requests to visit as appropriate.
 Visitors shall observe the rules for visitors established at each school.
 Students will not be permitted to bring visitors to school without prior approval of the principal.